Kate Cross: Ashes win may boost England financial returns

 "As England players, we're contracted by ECB and we receive tour fees as well, so it's going in the right direction," the 22-year-old seamer told BBC Radio Manchester.

-Lancashire bowler Cross is part of the squad that will defend the Ashes in a seven-game series starting in January.
+Lancashire bowler Cross is that will defend the Ashes in a seven-game series starting in January.

 Australia's players have the potential to be some of the highest-paid female athletes in their country after the changes that were approved in May, which could see them earn in excess of AUS$70,000 (around £40,000) per year.